Brighton Buswatch

 For the latest information click here- for the Metrobus website.

-Compass Travel: Compass Travel took over Big Lemon's supported services 16, 47 and 52- while retaining the service 37/37B.
-From 28th September, service 47 and 52 saw changes to their timetables.
+Compass Travel took over Big Lemon's supported services 16, 47 and 52- while retaining the service 37/37B.
 All eleven new buses have now entered service.
+Compass Travel is also an award winning bus company- coming second, to a small operator in the north of England for customer satisfaction.
+Quite an achievement.

 Flixbus are offering a new Brighton to London and Cambridge service.